Several people shot at Copenhagen shopping mall, police say

 Laurits Hermansen told Danish broadcaster DR that he was in a clothing store at the shopping center with his family when he heard “three-four bangs.
 Really loud bangs.
 It sounded like the shots were being fired just next to the store.”

+Police said they were first alerted to the shooting at 5:36 p.m.
+(1536 GMT; 11:36 a.m.
+EDT).
 A huge presence of heavily-armed police officers was on hand, with several fire department vehicles also parked outside the mall.

 “One person has been arrested in connection with the shooting at Fields.
 We currently are not able to say more about the person concerned,” Copenhagen police tweeted.
 “We have a massive presence at Fields and are working on getting an overview.”